 With so many options and qualities to choose from, landing on the best carpet and specifications for your project may seem like a daunting task.
 Luckily, we can break the process down into just four easy steps.

 Our Global Account Manager Kim Monrad answers our most frequently asked questions about carpets.
 In this video, Kim explains how to choose the right carpet for your project based on the different factors that come into play when choosing the right carpet for your specific project.

 Four steps to selecting the right commercial carpet:

 Step 1: Decide on your carpet type

-For projects restricted by budget or timeframe, carpet tiles may be the right choice.
+For projects restricted by budget or timeframe, carpet tiles for commercial use may be the right choice.
 For high-end projects, where luxury and underfoot comfort are of top priority, then wall-to-wall carpeting may be more suited.
 It’s also possible to combine the two, using wall-to-wall carpeting where the high-end qualities are desired and using carpet tiles, where a more budget-friendly option is the priority.

 For more guidance, see our article: Wall-to-wall vs carpet tiles